The Fool on the Hill: Sérgio Mendes & Brasil '66

 Sérgio Mendes & Brasil '66 recorded "Fool on the Hill", using their approach of marrying a simple bossa nova rhythm with a string accompaniment.
-The lead vocal was by Lani Hall.
+The co-lead vocals were by Lani Hall and Karen Philipp.
 Released as a single in late July 1968, the song reached number 6 on the US Billboard Hot 100 and topped Billboard's Easy Listening chart for six weeks.
 It was also the title track of Mendes' 1968 album Fool on the Hill.

 In 2018, Mendes recalled that he was introduced to the Beatles' Magical Mystery Tour album over Christmas 1967 by Herb Alpert, his producer.
 Impressed with the melody of "The Fool on the Hill", he thought, "Wow, I think I can do a totally different arrangement."
 He said McCartney later wrote him a letter to thank him for his version of the song.

 Other artists

 By the late 1970s, "The Fool on the Hill" was one of McCartney's most widely recorded ballads.
 According to Ingham, it was especially popular among cabaret performers during the late 1960s.
-In 1971, a recording by Shirley Bassey peaked at number 48 on the UK Singles Chart.
+In 1971, a recording by Shirley Bassey peaked at number 48 on the UK singles chart.
 Helen Reddy recorded the song for All This and World War II, a 1976 film in which wartime newsreel was set to a soundtrack of Lennon–McCartney songs.
 According to author Robert Rodriguez, it was one of the few "clever juxtapositions" in the film, as the song plays over footage of Adolf Hitler at his mountain hideaway in Berchtesgaden.

-The duo Eurythmics, nine years after disbanding, reunited in January 2014 to perform "The Fool on the Hill" for The Night That Changed America: A Grammy Salute to The Beatles.
+The duo Eurythmics, nine years after disbanding, reunited in January 2014 to perform "The Fool on the Hill" for The Night That Changed America: A Grammy Salute to the Beatles.

-The following are among the many other artists who have covered the song: the Four Tops, Björk, Sarah Vaughan, Aretha Franklin, Petula Clark, John Williams, Santo & Johnny, Ray Stevens, Bobbie Gentry, Eddie Fisher, Lena Horne with Gábor Szabó, Micky Dolenz, Stone the Crows, Vera Lynn, Enoch Light, Andre Kostelanetz, the Boston Pops Orchestra, Corry Brokken, the King's Singers, Zé Ramalho, Bud Shank, Mulgrew Miller, the Chopsticks, Mark Mallman, Lana Cantrell, Barry Goldberg, Sharon Tandy, Libby Titus, the Singers Unlimited, Isabelle Aubret and Eddy Mitchell.
+The following are among the many other artists who have covered the song: the Four Tops, Björk, Sarah Vaughan, Aretha Franklin, Petula Clark, John Williams, Santo & Johnny, Ray Stevens, Bobbie Gentry, Eddie Fisher, Lena Horne with Gábor Szabó, Micky Dolenz, Stone the Crows, Vera Lynn, Enoch Light, Andre Kostelanetz, the Boston Pops Orchestra, Corry Brokken, the King's Singers and Eddy Mitchell.